go-go-golems/zine-layout/ttmp/2025-09-24/03-playbook-to-test-the-new-store-oriented-rtk-query-ui.md

 **Q: How do I verify Book YAML export still works with SQL data?**
 A: Use the export action.
 The UI calls `GET /api/projects/{id}/yaml/book`.
 Inspect the YAML: it should include spreads you configured via SQL-backed forms.
 For deeper validation, run the CLI `go run ./cmd/zine-layout render --spec <downloaded.yaml> --output-dir /tmp/out` and inspect the generated files.

+**Q: How can I ensure previews reflect the selected project asset?**
+A: Toggle between thumbnails in the Project Assets panel.
+Each selection should dispatch `bookSpread/setImage`, update the preview request payload (check DevTools Network for `/api/v1/preview`), and regenerate the preview image without a page reload.

 ## Failure Handling

 **Q: How does the UI behave if the DB entry is missing?**
 A: Manually delete a row (e.g., `DELETE FROM pages …`) while the server runs.
 Reload the project—Pages panel should fall back gracefully (empty list), and logs should show 404s only on stale requests.
 Use this to confirm error toasts or retries appear.

+**Q: What happens if the server rejects a save (e.g., unplug SQLite or send bad JSON)?**
+A: Temporarily chmod the DB to readonly or force a body validation error (remove required fields via DevTools).
+Attempt to save in the persistence panel—the UI should surface the failure message and the Redux state should remain unchanged.

 ## Cleanup